Rutgers University: Mottos, colors and mascots

+Athletics

-Athletics(Note: The Rutgers–Camden athletic teams are called the Scarlet Raptors.
+The Rutgers–Camden athletic teams are called the Scarlet Raptors.
 The Rutgers–Newark athletic teams are called the Scarlet Raiders.
-The Scarlet Raiders and the Scarlet Raptors both compete within NCAA Division III.)Rutgers was among the first American institutions to engage in intercollegiate athletics, and participated in a small circle of schools that included Yale University, Columbia University and long-time rival, Princeton University (then called the College of New Jersey).
+The Scarlet Raiders and the Scarlet Raptors both compete within NCAA Division III.

+Rutgers was among the first American institutions to engage in intercollegiate athletics, and participated in a small circle of schools that included Yale University, Columbia University, and long-time rival, Princeton University (then called the College of New Jersey).
 The four schools met at the Fifth Avenue Hotel in Manhattan on October 19, 1873, to establish a set of rules governing their intercollegiate competition, and particularly to codify the new game of football.
 Although invited, Harvard chose not to attend.
-In the early years of intercollegiate athletics, the schools that participated in these athletic events were located solely in the American Northeast.
-However, by the turn of the 20th century, colleges and universities across the United States began to participate.
+In the early years of intercollegiate athletics, the schools that participated in these athletic events were located solely in the American Northeast and by the turn of the 20th century, colleges and universities across the United States began to participate.

-Rutgers University is referred to as "the birthplace of college football" as the first intercollegiate football game was held on College Field between Rutgers and Princeton on November 6, 1869, in New Brunswick, New Jersey on a plot of ground behind where the present-day College Avenue Gymnasium now stands.
+Rutgers University is referred to as "the birthplace of college football" as the first intercollegiate football game was held on College Field between Rutgers and Princeton on November 6, 1869, in New Brunswick, New Jersey, on a plot of ground behind where the present-day College Avenue Gymnasium now stands.
 Rutgers won the game, with a score of 6 runs to Princeton's 4.
+A Rutgers-Princeton rivalry still exists today.
 According to Parke H. Davis, the 1869 Rutgers football team shared the national title with Princeton.
 (This game is believed to have been closer to soccer than to modern American football.)

 In 1864, rowing became the first organized sport at Rutgers.
-Six mile races were held on the Raritan River among six-oared boats.
+Six-mile races were held on the Raritan River among six-oared boats.
 In 1870, Rutgers held its first intercollegiate competition, against the Lawrence Scientific School of Harvard, the then top-ranked amateur crew of the time.
-Since the start in 1864, Rutgers has built a strong crew program consisting of heavyweight and lightweight men.
 Women's crew was added to the program in 1974.
-Financial support of the men's crew program was discontinued by the university in 2006, though the crew continues to compete (funded entirely by alumni and private support) at a high level in the prestigious Eastern Association of Rowing Colleges conference.
+Financial support of the men's crew program was discontinued by the university in 2006, though the crew continues to compete (funded entirely by alumni and private support) at a high level in the Eastern Association of Rowing Colleges conference.

 The first intercollegiate athletic event at Rutgers was a baseball game on May 2, 1866, against Princeton in which they suffered a 40–2 loss.

 Beginning in 1866, Rutgers was unaffiliated with any formal athletic conference and thus classified as "independent" for eighty years.
 From 1946 to 1951, the university was a member of the Middle Three Conference, and from 1958 to 1961, was a member of the Middle Atlantic Conference.
 In 1978, the Rutgers Scarlet Knights became a member of the Atlantic 10 conference.
 In 1991, it joined the Big East Conference for football.
 All sports programs at Rutgers New Brunswick subsequently became affiliated with the Big East in 1995.